ROCm/rocmProfileData/raptor/README.md

 ### Region-of-Interest (ROI)
 Sometimes RPD trace collection precisely captures the desired hot ROI, and this is the preferred flow when the user is familiar with the application under test and able to modify the source to enable/disable the collection.
 In cases where this not possible, raptor provides tools to explicitly or automatically set the ROI.
-The ROI is applied to all subsequent commands (category, tables, op-trace).
+The ROI is applied to all subsequent commands (category, tables, op-trace, etc) - these are always consistent and include only operations that are present in the ROI.
 In interactive mode, the ROI can be changed, and this will force re-computation of the tables.

 #### Explicit ROI
---roi-start, --roi-end parms explicity specify the start and end ROI.
+--roi-start, --roi-end parms explicity specify the start and end ROI, supporting a variety of different formats and syntactic sugar.
 The first time in the trace is always 0.
 Start timestamps must be <= end timestamps.

-#### ROI Units
+##### ROI Units
 The default unit is 'ms', but ns, us, s, or sec may also be used.
 These all specify 123.45ms:
    - `--roi-start 123.45`
    - `--roi-start 123.45ms`
    - `--roi-start 123450ns`
    - `--roi-start .12345s`

-#### Start- and End- Relative
+##### Start- and End- Relative
 Use a leading plus sign to specify the timestamp is relative to the trace start (always 0, so this is same as no leading +)
    - `--roi-start=+123.45`